codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 ### 4. Making artifacts mutable

-Having to rebuild the artifact to change its runtime configuration is unacceptable.
+It is unacceptable to have to rebuild the artifact to change its runtime configuration.
 Artifacts should be built once and be deployable to any environment.
 You can pass or select the config with environment variables or read an external config file.